Page contents

 Considering the sensitivity and breadth of the role, Deputies should consider taking legal advice early on.
 This will avoid confusion and provide support at what is likely to be a difficult time.
 It will also ensure a clear understanding of the role and responsibilities of a Deputy, so everything is in order at the outset.

 Becoming a Deputy is an important role which should be carefully considered by anyone thinking about applying.
-To successfully fulfil the legal duty, Deputies need to understand that they are signing up to a role that will be supervised.
+To successfully fulfil the legal duty, Deputies need to understand they are signing up to a role that will be supervised.

 They will need to be ready to account for the decisions and actions they take and cooperate with the court and Office of the Public Guardian.